What is hepatitis C—and how can you protect yourself?

 Does hepatitis C have symptoms?

 Not usually, which is why the disease can go unreported.
-About 80 percent of people with new HCV infections have zero symptoms.
+About 80 percent of people with new HCV infections have no symptoms at all.

 For those who do experience symptoms, they usually show up within 2 to 12 weeks.
-Symptoms tend to be mild and resemble the flu; they include fever and fatigue.
+Symptoms tend to be mild and may seem like the flu, such as fever and fatigue or tiredness.
 Other possible symptoms include nausea, loss of appetite, abdominal pain, joint pain, dark urine, and jaundice.
 Jaundice is a condition where the whites of the eyes and the skin take on a yellowish color; in people with darker skin tones, it’s most visible in the whites of the eyes.

 Most people with chronic hepatitis C have either nonspecific symptoms like fatigue or depression, or they continue to have no symptoms until they begin experiencing the first signs of liver damage.